gaucho-matrero/altoclef/develop.md

 #Development Guide

 ## Get it Running
 1) Clone project and import.
 I'd suggest using JetBrain's IntelliJ to import the project.
-Make sure you're using jdk 1.8 in your Project & Gradle Settings
+Make sure you're using jdk 16 in your Project & Gradle Settings!

 2) Run gradle task runClient (In IntelliJ open up the Gradle window and run altoclef/Tasks/fabric/runClient)